shopwareArchive/SwagConnect/README.md

 # ToShop
+## The backend module
+### Changed products
+The "changed products" view shows products, which have been changed by the supplier of the product but where the changes where not applied to the local products, as the toShop's owner configured the corresponding fields (e.g. price, name) to not be updated automatically.
+The "changed products" view shows number, name and supplier of the products.
+Furthermore the "affected fields" are shown - these are the fields which have changed and where not updated automatically.
+By selecting a row in this view, the toShop's owner can have a look at the actual changes.

 ## Updating
  In the bepado plugin configuration, for prices, names, longDescription, shortDescription and images the update behaviour can be configured: